davatorium/rofi/doc/rofi.1.markdown

 `-window-prefer-icon-theme`

-Use icons from the current GTK theme in window mode.
+Use icons from the current icon theme in window mode.

 You can stop rofi from exiting when closing a window (allowing multiple to be closed in a row).